enricleon/image-gallery/README.md

 npm install
 ```

 The testing setup is currently using mocha for the Backend tests.
-It needs to be installed globally:
+This needs to be installed globally:

 ```
 npm install -g mocha